 The parrotlet is the smallest member of the parrot family, smaller even than the budgie, but they have a huge character.
 They need a decent-sized cage because they are intelligent animals that can quickly become bored if they are not given enough stimulation.

-They require toys, swings, and they obviously need room to stretch their wings, although no matter how big the cage, you must ensure that it is safe and secure.
-These active little birds will try and find a way out, given the chance.
+They require toys, swings, and they obviously need room to stretch their wings in a cage that is at least 18 x 18 inches, although no matter how big the cage, you must ensure that it is safe and secure.
+These active little birds will try to find a way out, given the chance.
 Below, we have provided instructions on how to choose the right cage size for parrotlets, as well as answered some questions about this unique little member of the parrot family.

 Parrotlets, as the name implies, are small parrots.
 In fact, they are the smallest breed in the parrot family, even though they are most closely related to the Amazon parrot.
 Pocket parrots are expected to live 20 years but many will live to be 30 years of age or more.